 Dive sites with calm conditions that allow you to take your time make a big difference.
 Unless you are practicing your macro photography, good visibility is also hugely beneficial.
 Access to relatively shallow dive sites also allows you more time underwater to practice, while dive centres that have small groups and are familiar dealing with photographers, with good facilities will also improve your experience.

 Bali, Bunaken & Lembeh in Indonesia are all ideal for developing your skills, as is Dumaguete in the Philippines.
 Jordan’s easy colourful dive sites are also ideal, as are many spots in the Caribbean including the Cayman Islands, the Bahamas and Bonaire.
-Or perhaps join one of our specialist dive photography workshops in Bunaken or Sulawesi where you can develop your skills with the experts.
+Or perhaps join our specialist dive photography workshop in Bunaken where you can develop your skills with the experts.